mjbots/moteus/docs/reference.md

  - 2 - CAN_L
  - 3 - GND

+NOTE 1: CAN connections should be terminated by a 120 ohm resistor at both ends of a bus.
+Some mjbots products have built in termination resistors, such as the pi3hat.
+The fdcanusb has a software configurable termination resistor that is by default on.  moteus controllers have no termination resistors.
+For very short runs, the system will work terminated only on one side.
+However, when runs become longer than 0.5m, you will likely need to terminate both ends.
+This can be done by crimping a 120 ohm resistor into a JST PH3 connector and connecting it to the open data connector.

-NOTE: Ground may not be necessary, only one path through ground in a system should exist to avoid ground loops.
+NOTE 2: Ground may not be necessary, only one path through ground in a system should exist to avoid ground loops.
 In a typical robot application with a common ground, that role is filled by the power ground.
 However, in desktop applications, it may be appropriate to